 If this happens to you, you’ll first want to clear the area and make sure there are no ignition sources nearby, which could result in explosion or open fire.

 Next, call your propane specialists and we’ll help you with next steps.
 Your local propane pros are trained to swiftly diffuse these situations.
 Quite simply, it’s our job to protect you.

-When you let Ferrellgas help fuel what matters most to you, you’re working with the very best and most trustworthy propane professionals in the industry.
+When you let Ferrellgas help you Fuel Life Simply, you’re working with the very best and most trustworthy propane professionals in the industry.
 There’s eight decades of history to back that up.
 And when it comes to safety, we'll always have your back.